Together in Christ: 'Practical Spiritual Devotion' — Acts 2:42

 Today's Prayer

 Father, thank You for the book of Acts and the vibrant faith of the early disciples.
-Thank you for Luke's summary of the four essential elements of genuine fellowship and worship.
-Convict, move, and use me to ensure that the life of faith I share is authentic to what You want, what honors Jesus, and releases the power of Your Spirit into us so we can be the presence of Jesus to our community.
-I pray this in Jesus' name and glorify His loving sacrifice for me.
+Thank You for Luke's summary of four essential elements of genuine fellowship and worship.
+Convict, move, and use me to ensure that the life of faith I share is authentic to what You want, what honors Jesus, and what releases the power of Your Spirit into us so we can be the presence of Jesus to our community.
+I pray this in Jesus' name and to glorify Him for His loving sacrifice for me.
 Amen.

 Related Scripture Readings